๐Ÿ›๏ธ Virginia Eviction Notice Laws

 ๐Ÿ’ก Right to Redemption

 Virginia tenants have the right to “redeem” the tenancy by paying all amounts owed (rent, late fees, costs) even after the eviction is filed, up until the court enters judgment.
-However, this right can be limited if the tenant has already redeemed within the past 12 months.
+This right can be limited if the tenant has already redeemed within the past 12 months.

 ๐Ÿ”ง